 [Written by Joseph Goedert.
 View original HealthData Management article here]

-The need for medical homes in the delivery system supported with dashboard-based data analytics was apparent, as the five percent most expensive patients account for 50 percent of medical costs, says Jorge Wilson, director of clinical and business analytics at Stanford Hospital & Clinics.
+The need for medical homes in the delivery system supported with dashboard-based data analytics was apparent, as the five percent most expensive patients account for 50 percent of medical costs, says Jorge Wilson, director of clinical and business analytics at Stanford Health Care.
 “We spend too much time right now addressing people in critical care or when they present themselves in the emergency department,” he noted during a presentation at Health Data Management’s Healthcare Analytics Symposium in Chicago.

 Stanford’s own employees and dependents are among medical home patients.
 Stanford moved the top 10 percent of the university’s and hospital’s health spenders into capitated care, supported with such services as 24×7 access to a provider, same day appointments, medication reconciliation, a care management team and patient education.
 “Care coordinators and medical assistants have their own patient panels and work to the limits of their medical credential,” Wilson explained.